 Where Do Beignets Come From

 Traditional beignets originated in France and are known as Boules De Berlin.
-Beignets in France are circle instead of square and has a cake like filling, not light and yeast based as they are known here in the states.
-Both are delicious but do have some distinct difference.
+Beignets in France are circle instead of square and have a cake-like filling, not light and yeast-based as they are known here in the states.
+Both are delicious but do have some distinct differences.

-The biggest difference between a donut and a beignet are the shape and fillings.
-Donuts are often times shaped in a circle and with a hole in the center.
+The biggest difference between a donut and a beignet is the shape and fillings.
+Donuts are oftentimes shaped in a circle and with a hole in the center.
 Since donuts are simply fritters, they are cut into simple shapes like squares or spooned directly into hot oil making them oblong in shape.

 In addition, donuts can be stuffed with pastry cream or jellies, while beignets are much simpler using only the dough as the main ingredient to the beignet.